jimmymarks/jkvs/content/Contact.md

 +++
 hero_image = ""
-hero_style = "Normal"
+hero_style = "Hero"
 main_image = ""
 main_paragraph = "<p>I'd be more than happy to talk to you about your project, as a collaborator, actor, writer...you name it.
-Get in touch: </p>" opening_paragraph = "" page_title = "Contact J. Keith"
+Get in touch:</p>" opening_paragraph = "<p>I'd be more than happy to talk to you about your project, as a collaborator, actor, writer...you name it.
+Get in touch:</p>" page_title = "Contact J. Keith"

 +++

 [J. Keith on Twitter](http://twitter.com/@j_keith "J. Keith on Twitter")

 [J. Keith on Facebook](http://www.facebook.com/jkeithdotnet "J. Keith on Facebook")